Rakesh9894/DevOps-Task/README.md

    Solution: Debugged YAML files, validated manifests with `kubectl`, and redeployed.

    ##  Possible Improvements
-- Adding Enviroments like staging and production in K*s
+- Adding Enviroments like staging and production in K8s
 - integrating with Testing tool like Sonarqube and trivy
 - Use ArgoCD or Flux for GitOps-based continuous delivery.
 - Enable autoscaling for application pods and cluster nodes.